MicrosoftDocs/windows-dev-docs/windows-apps-src/gaming/game-development-platform-guide.md

 ## UWP Games with C++ and DirectX

 Real-time games requiring high performance should make use of the DirectX APIs.
 DirectX is a collection of native APIs for creating games and multimedia applications that require high performance, such as 3D games.
-Because the DirectX APIs are native, C++ is the only language supported for use with DirectX.

 ## Development Environment